 - Cherry Tomatoes: Use fresh cherry tomatoes or grape tomatoes.
 Canned cherry tomatoes may be substituted.

-- Dry White Wine: Always use a wine (whether it's white or red) that you would enjoy drinking.
+- Dry White Wine: Always use a wine (whether it’s white or red) that you would enjoy drinking.
 A bad wine only creates a bad flavor.
-For a non-alcoholic substitute, use a little vegetable broth or water with a splash of white or red wine vinegar added.
+For a non-alcoholic substitute, add a little vegetable broth or water with a splash of white or red wine vinegar.
 (The amount of alcohol remaining in wine vinegar is considered trace or non-existent.)